copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 ### Input Handlers

-All of Ballast's processing revolves, literally, around the Input Handler.
+All of Ballast's processing revolves around the Input Handler.
 It is the only place in the MVI loop that is allowed to run arbitrary code, and it is based upon Kotlin Coroutines to allow the entire processor loop to run asynchronously.
 Inputs that get sent to a ViewModel are placed into a queue, and the Input Handler pulls them out of the queue one-at-a-time to be processed.

-And InputHandler is a class which implements the `InputHandler` interface.
+An InputHandler is a class which implements the `InputHandler` interface.
 The `InputHandler.handleInput()` callback receives a generic `Input` which should get split out into its sealed subclasses with a `when` statement.
 The InputHandler will be provided to the ViewModel upon its creation.